 In late 1633, both Protestant and Catholic settlers left England for the Chesapeake, arriving in Maryland in March 1634.
 Men of middling means found greater opportunities in Maryland, which prospered as a tobacco colony without the growing pains suffered by Virginia.

 Religion was a motivating factor in the creation of several other colonies as well, including the New England colonies of Connecticut and Rhode Island.
-The settlements that would eventually comprise Connecticut grew out of settlements in Saybrook and New Haven.
+The settlements that would eventually compose Connecticut grew out of settlements in Saybrook and New Haven.
 Thomas Hooker and his congregation left Massachusetts for Connecticut because the area around Boston was becoming increasingly crowded.
 The Connecticut River Valley was large enough for more cattle and agriculture.
 In June 1636, Hooker led one hundred people and a variety of livestock in settling an area they called Newtown (later Hartford).

 Religious radicals similarly founded Rhode Island.
 After his exile from Massachusetts, Roger Williams created a settlement called Providence in 1636.
 He negotiated for the land with the local Narragansett sachems Canonicus and Miantonomi.
 Williams and his fellow settlers agreed on an egalitarian constitution and established religious and political freedom in the colony.
 The following year, another Massachusetts exile, Anne Hutchinson, and her followers settled near Providence.
 Others soon arrived, and the colony was granted a charter by Parliament in 1644.
 Persistently independent and with republican sympathies, the settlers refused a governor and instead elected a president and council.
-These separate plantations passed laws abolishing witchcraft trials, imprisonment for debt and, in 1652, chattel slavery.
+These separate communities passed laws abolishing witchcraft trials, imprisonment for debt and, in 1652, chattel slavery.
 Because of the colony’s policy of toleration, it became a haven for Quakers, Jews, and other persecuted religious groups.
 In 1663, Charles II granted the colony a royal charter establishing the colony of Rhode Island and Providence Plantations.

 Until the middle of the seventeenth century, the English neglected the area between Virginia and New England despite obvious environmental advantages.
 The climate was healthier than the Chesapeake and more temperate than New England.
-The mid-Atlantic had three highly navigable rivers: the Susquehanna, Delaware, and Hudson.
+The mid-Atlantic had three highly navigable rivers: the Susquehanna, the Delaware, and the Hudson.
 The Swedes and Dutch established their own colonies in the region: New Sweden in the Delaware Valley and New Netherland in the Hudson Valley.

 Compared to other Dutch colonies around the globe, the settlements on the Hudson River were relatively minor.
 The Dutch West India Company realized that in order to secure its fur trade in the area, it needed to establish a greater presence in New Netherland.
 Toward this end, the company formed New Amsterdam on Manhattan Island in 1625.

-After the acquisition of New Netherland, Charles I and the Duke of York wished to strengthen English control over the Atlantic seaboard.
+After the acquisition of New Netherland, Charles II and the Duke of York wished to strengthen English control over the Atlantic seaboard.
 In theory, this was to better tax the colonies; in practice, the awarding of the new proprietary colonies of New Jersey, Pennsylvania, and the Carolinas was a payoff of debts and political favors.

 In 1664, the Duke of York granted the area between the Hudson and Delaware rivers to two English noblemen.
 These lands were split into two distinct colonies, East Jersey and West Jersey.
 One of West Jersey’s proprietors included William Penn.
 The ambitious Penn wanted his own, larger colony, the lands for which would be granted by both Charles II and the Duke of York.
-Pennsylvania consisted of about 45,000 square miles west of the Delaware River and the former New Sweden.
-Penn was a member of the Society of Friends, otherwise known as Quakers, and he intended his colony to be a “colony of Heaven for the children of Light.”7 Like New England’s aspirations to be a City Upon a Hill, Pennsylvania was to be an example of godliness.
-But Penn’s dream was to create not a colony of unity, but rather a colony of harmony.
-He noted in 1685 that “the people are a collection of diverse nations in Europe, as French, Dutch, Germans, Swedes, Danes, Finns, Scotch, and English; and of the last equal to all the rest.”8 Because Quakers in Pennsylvania extended to others in America the same rights they had demanded for themselves in England, the colony attracted a diverse collection of migrants.
+Pennsylvania consisted of about forty-five thousand square miles west of the Delaware River and the former New Sweden.
+Penn was a member of the Society of Friends, otherwise known as Quakers, and he intended his colony to be a “colony of Heaven for the children of Light.”17 Like New England’s aspirations to be a City Upon a Hill, Pennsylvania was to be an example of godliness.
+But Penn’s dream was to create not a colony of unity but rather a colony of harmony.
+He noted in 1685 that “the people are a collection of diverse nations in Europe, as French, Dutch, Germans, Swedes, Danes, Finns, Scotch, and English; and of the last equal to all the rest.”18 Because Quakers in Pennsylvania extended to others in America the same rights they had demanded for themselves in England, the colony attracted a diverse collection of migrants.
 Slavery was particularly troublesome for some pacifist Quakers of Pennsylvania on the grounds that it required violence.
-In 1688, members of the Society of Friends in Germantown, outside of Philadelphia, signed a petition protesting the institution of slavery among fellow Quakers.
+In 1688, members of the Society of Friends in Germantown, outside Philadelphia, signed a petition protesting the institution of slavery among fellow Quakers.

 V. Riot, Rebellion, and Revolt